valentin7/Connect/README.md

 Connect
 ---------------------------

-Connect is a tool for connecting with people that are on the same wifi network as you.
+Connect is an iOS app that facilitates quick networking with the people around you.
+It is designed with first encounters at conventions, business meetings, hackathons, or similar gatherings in mind.

+The app displays a list of users on the same Wi-Fi network, complete with a picture and a list of interests for each user.
+Need to find graphic designer at a hackathon, or cardiologist at a medical conference?
+Connect makes it easy.

 =======

-Connect connects real world people that are close in location.
-It is a great way to "smart network" which means that you know people's names and interests before you approach them.
-It allows you to avoid the awkward small talk and jump to discussions on interests you're both passionate about.

-Connect displays a list of people on the same wifi network as you.
-It pulls your linked in data and allows you to add your own interests.
-It becomes a great way to find people based on their interests.
-For example you can find a graphic designer at a hackathon and a business major in class.